 Mortgage lenders make lending decisions based on the documents provided by applicants—tax returns, pay stubs, account statements from financial institutions, among others.
 And if those documents have been tampered with, lending decisions may be unreliable, resulting in fraudulent mortgage loans.

-Four reasons to invest in automated fraud detection software
+Four reasons to invest in automated mortgage fraud detection software

-Detecting mortgage fraud is extremely difficult.
+Detecting mortgage fraud is extremely difficult without the right tools.
 Mortgage lending and underwriting takes place in a fast-paced environment, with new processes quickly introduced into the workflow, and fraud tactics are constantly evolving.
 Even when mortgage lenders are aware of the risks of fraud, looking at numerous similar documents every day makes it almost impossible to pinpoint fraud with the human eye.

-At Ocrolus, we process millions of financial documents each year and thus have seen our fair share of fraudulent document.
-To aid lenders in identifying suspicious activity (and more importantly, the associated rise in loan defaults), Ocrolus has developed File Tampering Detection (FTD), a proprietary technology that enhances our core service of automating financial document workflows.
+At Ocrolus, we process millions of financial documents each year and thus have seen our fair share of fraudulent documents.
+To aid lenders in identifying suspicious activity (and more importantly, the associated rise in loan defaults), Ocrolus has developed Detect, a proprietary technology that enhances our core service of automating financial document workflows.
 While document tampering itself is not proof of loan fraud, usually loan outcomes from applications with tampered bank statements, pay stubs, or tax documents perform significantly worse.
 With Detect, lenders now have the ability to identify mortgage fraud red flags, prevent and detect file tampering, and price loans more accurately.

 The right automated mortgage fraud detection software can uncover suspicious reporting and tampering that the human eye is unlikely to see.
 When a person is reviewing many documents every day, it’s easy to miss small changes such as invalid information and abnormal editing history.